xcp-ng/xcp-ng-org/docs/compute.md

 Run the following XAPI command:

+<Terminal shell title="root@xcp-ng-host — XCP-ng 8.3">{`
-`xe pci-enable-dom0-access uuid=<pci uuid>`
+xe pci-enable-dom0-access uuid=<pci uuid>
+`}</Terminal>

 :::warning
-This kernel parameter is not retained when you upgrade an XCP-ng host [using the installation ISO](../installation/upgrade#-upgrade-via-installation-iso-recommended).
+This kernel parameter is not retained when you upgrade an XCP-ng host [using the installation ISO](../installation/upgrade#upgrade-via-installation-iso-recommended).
 Remember to re-do this step after the upgrade.
 :::

 ##### XCP-ng 8.2